East Point Business Park: History

 The park is situated on land reclaimed from Dublin Bay and the River Tolka estuary.
 The first phase of the park was opened for business around 1996.

 The site where EastPoint is located was intended to be a location for a new City Airport in Dublin, similar to London City Airport.
 When this plan ultimately proved impractical, the site was acquired by Earlsfort Centre Developments.

 Earlsfort engaged Scott Tallon Walker to design the Park and the buildings and the landscaping was designed by Charles Funke.

 It became necessary, because of the route of the Dublin Port Tunnel, to construct a new bridge and causeway from Alfie Byrne Road to access the Park.

 The success of the initial phase of EastPoint led to Earlsfort and Dublin Port Company entering a joint venture to develop a further phase.
 This brought the size of the Park to Circa 40 acre with Circa 140,000 square meters (1.5 m square feet) of mainly offices in 37 buildings.
 This also provided a further entrance to the Park from Bond Road thus enhancing access from the South City.

 Major companies

-Major companies based in East Point Office Park include among others Cisco, Google, Oracle, Enterprise Ireland, Deutsche Bank, CITRIX Systems, QuintilesIms, Ergo, FINEOS and Virgin Media Ireland.
+Major companies based in East Point Office Park include among others Cisco, Google, Oracle, Enterprise Ireland, Deutsche Bank, Cloud Software Group, QuintilesIms, Ergo, FINEOS and Virgin Media Ireland.

 Enterprise Ireland leased one of the buildings within the park to serve as its new head office, in a move aimed at merging its four Dublin offices together at one central location, from the end of 2007.